researchgate/react-intersection-observer/.github/CONTRIBUTING.md

    variables, exposed ports, useful file locations and container parameters.
 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or one of the core maintainers.

 ## Code of Conduct